 The Newham Youth Partnership brings together organisations that work with young people in the borough of Newham in east London.
 The goal is to share resources and expertise and deliver more coordinated and holistic support to children, young people and families across the local community.

 With a focus on a hyper local area of east London, ACT-AS-1 (All Communities Together Are Strong) brings together diverse and complementary skills from across the borough of Newham, to improve the safety, wellbeing and future prospects of young people.

-A Safer Communities Programme was established in Cape Town in 2016 serving two communities, Manenberg and Gugulethu.
-This programme brought together 40 organisations to collaborate on the delivery of activities, services and support to young people.
-In 2019, to ensure its long term sustainability, coordination of the programme was passed to a trained participating organisation, AMANDLA.
+A Safer Communities Programme was established in Cape Town in 2016, bringing together organisations to collaborate on the delivery of activities, services and support.
+In 2019, to ensure the programme’s long term sustainability, coordination was passed to a trained participating organisation, Amandla.